lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 + Select the team data you just uploaded.

 + Click Play.
-(For the Care Coordination and Medication Management (CC & MM) modules, you need to select your Learning Mode before you click Play.)
+(For the Care Coordination and Medication Management (CC & MM) modules, after you click play, you need to select your Learning Mode.)

   - Refer to the Care Coordination (CCParams) or Medication Management (MMParams) tab of the Team Data Table at mtl.how/data, for data regarding the team's New Patient Start Rates and Return-to-Clinic Intervals.